A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Results

-Figures \ref{fig:muse_mgII2803_primary_secondary_CARC} shows the image-plane narrow band maps of \mgii\ 2803 {\AA} primary and secondary peaks, constructed around the counter arc.
-The contours represent the 10$\sigma$ surface brightness levels for \mgii\ emission+continuum (magenta) and the stellar continuum (black).
-Evidently, the \mgii\ emission is more spatially extended than the stellar continuum in both cases.
-This may indicate that we have two outflowing components with two different velocities.
+Figure \ref{fig:muse_mgII2803_primary_secondary_CARC} shows the image plane surface brightness maps of the \mgii\ 2803 {\AA} primary (left panel) and secondary (right panel) emission, constructed around the counter arc.
+The white contours represent the 3$\sigma$ significance level for both lines.
+The morphological difference between the two emission maps suggests that there are two outflowing components with two different velocities.
 Both of these components show spatially extended \mgii\ emission.